Key performance measures

 Our target crude mortality rate for non-elective patients in 2018/19 was 3.10%

 Summary Hospital Mortality Indicator (SHMI)

-Over the three years to 2018/19, our ambition is to be in the 20% of NHS organisations with the lowest risk-adjusted mortality rates.
+The average mortality rate index is 100 for HSMR and 1.00 for SHMI, so lower rates are better.
+Our ambition is to be in the 20% of NHS organisations with the lowest risk-adjusted mortality rates.